zwuh/aalto-thesis/README.md

 Note
 -----

-Language selection in `aaltologo` package does not work well with CSE workstations. (as of 2014)
+On CSE workstations and with TeX Live, you may need to install `texlive-lang-finnish` and `texlive-lang-swedish` to make language selection in `aaltologo` package work properly.